Labirintami/doc/docs/grid/api/grid_width_config.md

 title: width
 ---

-@short:
+@short: sets the width of a grid

-sets the width of a grid
+@signature:  width?: number;

 @type: number